-- 11. Parents may request that their child is admitted outside their normal age group, for example, summer born children, if the child is gifted and talented, has experienced problems such as ill health or is born prematurely. - 12.
-Any parent of a summer born child wanting their child to be admitted outside of the normal age group for Reception year should make an application to their Local Authority for their child's normal age group at the usual time but also submit a request for admission outside of the normal age group at the same time.
+11. Parents may request that their child is admitted outside their normal age group, for example, summer born children, if the child is gifted and talented, has experienced problems such as ill health or is born prematurely.

+Please refer to Appendix 1 at the back of this policy for full information.